freesh/docker-neos/README.md

 ### Appending and extensing make commands

 Appending own commands to the make file or extending the existing commands ist also possible with an own configuration file.
+See: [Override and extend Makefile commands](docs/configuration/extend-makefile.md)